OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 The TENSORFLOW.IO.READ_FILE function accepts a file path as a string input and returns an encoded string of that file once it has been read.
 Because the images in this project are in JPEG format, we utilize the function TENSORFLOW.IO.DECODE_JPEG.

+The function TENSORFLOW.IMAGE.RESIZE resizes the tensor using two arguments:
+ - **images** which is the tensor returned by the decode function
+ - **size** which is the size to which it must be resized It further takes an argument named **method**, which specifies the techniques used to interpolate the pixels whether they are compressed or expanded.